Boxmeer

 Boxmeer ([bɔksˈmeːr]) is a town and former municipality in upper southeastern Netherlands.
 Boxmeer as a municipality incorporated the former municipality of Beugen en Rijkevoort and that of Vierlingsbeek.

-In Overloon is the Overloon War Museum.
+One of the population centers of the former municipality is Overloon, where the Overloon War Museum is located.

 Boxmeer, Cuijk, Grave, Mill en Sint Hubert, and Sint Anthonis merged into the new municipality of Land van Cuijk on 1 January 2022.

 Topography

 Population centres

 The population in parts of the former municipality on 31 December 2020 was: